Adolf Jandorf: Family

-Nazi era et legacy
+Nazi era and legacy

 When the Nazis came to power, the Jandorf family was persecuted because of their Jewish heritage.

-On March 4 and 5, 1936, the furniture, paintings and library of their residence on Lützowplatz were auctioned off by Rudolph Lepke's Kunst-Auctions-Haus.
+On 4 and 5 March 1936, the furniture, paintings and library of their residence on Lützowplatz were auctioned off by Rudolph Lepke's Kunst-Auctions-Haus.
 In 1937, his wife Helene emigrated to the neighboring Netherlands, The Hague, Hotel Wittebrug.
 In 1938, the actor Heinz Rühmann purchased Jandorf's summer house at Kleine Wannsee through an intermediary for 40% of the regular value.
 Harry Jandorf had designed a wooden house in Scandinavian country house style for his father, which was built by the timber construction company Christoph & Unmack.
 The house burned down during World War II.
 A claim by Helene Jandorf for a refund of the full market value was dismissed by the Berlin Regional Court in 1952.

 Commemoration

 Because of the many donations Jandorf had made to his hometown, he was made an honorary citizen in 1908.
 The honorary citizenship continued during the Nazi dictatorship, which had been concealed from the Nazi bureaucracy.
-To commemorate 100 years of honorary citizenship, a memorial plaque was donated in his birthplace of Hengstfeld on September 14, 2008.
+To commemorate 100 years of honorary citizenship, a memorial plaque was donated in his birthplace of Hengstfeld on 14 September 2008.
 It is located at the former town hall near the church.
 Furthermore, a street in Hengstfeld was named after Adolf Jandorf.
-After the Second World War, Berlin designated his grave as an honorary grave..
+After the Second World War, Berlin designated his grave as an honorary grave.